NickGrunert/master-thesis/modules/02_algorithm.typ

     #heading(depth: 5, numbering: none, bookmarked: false)[Theory]
     A visual analysis of the individual steps during the initial setup of this pipeline has revealed some statistical constants across the different data sets.
     This includes the observation that the edge surrounding the house consistently exhibits the most extreme derivative values.
-    Despite the potential presence of high-order derivatives aside from these, the following observation holds: the precise difference between such extreme derivatives is inconsequential.
+    The following hypothesis is formulated: the precise difference between such extreme derivatives is inconsequential.
-    Consequently, the clipping of those values followed by normalization positively enhances the contrast of the image, thereby facilitating the evaluation process for the algorithm without the loss of crucial information.
+    Consequently, the clipping of those values followed by normalisation has been shown to positively enhance the contrast of the image, thereby facilitating the evaluation process for the algorithm without the loss of crucial information (Smith, 2019).
+    The validity of this hypothesis will be demonstrated in the @section:ablation:clipping, in which it will be demonstrated that clipping can indeed be beneficial.

     In this context, setting the clipping percentage to 10 percent entails the reduction of the highest and lowest 10 percent values.
-    It is evident that, given the normalization of the values preceding this step, the derivative values between $[-255, 255]$, in this example, will be set to $[-230, 230]$.
+    It is evident that, given the normalisation of the values preceding this step, the derivative values between $[-255, 255]$, in this example, will be set to $[-230, 230]$.
 Consequently, all values that fall outside this range will be set to the new extrema.

     The hypothesis was formulated that interpreting the actually clipped values as edges and subsequently executing the surface generation steps on them could function as a mask for base area detection, as will be discussed in @section:surfaces:filtering.
     The direct effect of this is shown in @fig:algorithm:clipping, which shows the difference between applying 0 and 7 percent clipping.
     While no clipping shows very low distinguishable values, the shape of the roof becomes visible after the clipping is applied.
     Inside the value graph, the hills representing the individual segments become visible.
-    It should be noted that in the example shown no normalization was applied, but the general effect is not affected by this.
+    It should be noted that in the example shown no normalisation was applied, but the general effect is not affected by this.
     Said theory of base area detection can also be seen in the visualization of the clipped values in the bottom column of the graphs.

     #subpar.grid(